Tooth Extraction is Not Our First Option

 Taking the time every day to protect teeth is crucial but sometimes there still becomes a situation in which an extraction is the final and necessary option for a tooth.
 Tooth extraction may become necessary in the following scenarios:

 - A tooth has been severely impacted into the gums

 - An infection or abscess has reached advanced stages

 What if an Extraction is Necessary?

-Preserving and restoring every natural tooth is our goal.
-But there may come a time that extraction is the only option left.
-If that happens, we will use x-rays taken to determine the most effective and painless extraction possible.
+Preserving and restoring every natural tooth is our goal, but there may come a time that extraction is the only option left.
+If that happens, we will use x-rays to determine the most effective and painless extraction possible.
 With many advances in dental technology and the knowledge, training and skill of your dentist, an extraction can be done with very little discomfort or pain.